XVIIarcano/Galileo-Microscope/Instructions.md

 Towards the end of the knob insertion, align it with the nut in the cart, so that it will be pulled in.
 Do not worry if the screw exits inside the cart by about 1 cm, even at los magnifications, it will remain well outside of the field of view and it won't cast a shadow.

+Glue the diffuser ring to a sheet of oven paper, and cut out the excess, you can put this in the slot on the floowr of the stage module to prevent wet samples from dripping in the illumination stage.
+You can use a 3mm disk of acrylic if you have any around, it will do a much better job and be nicer too, but I would not go buy some just for this.

 ### Standoffs

 Not much to see here either, if you opt for the plain standoffs just slide them in place.